 Environmental factors implicated in the pathogenesis of psoriatic arthritis include infections (bacterial infections such as streptococci and Borrelia burgdorferi, the cause of Lyme disease; and viral infections such as rubella), trauma (Koebner phenomenon), moving to a new house, recurrent oral ulcers, obesity and bone fractures.

 An inverse association with smoking has also been reported in HLA-C*06 allele negative patients.

 What are the signs and symptoms of psoriatic arthritis?

-Other signs and symptoms of psoriatic arthritis include:
+Other features of psoriatic arthritis

 - Mouth ulcers